MicrosoftDocs/dynamics-365-project-operations/articles/procurement/vendor-invoicing-concept-and-creation.md

 1. Select the procurement category that was created for subcontract lines, and enter the unit price, unit of measurement, and quantity.
 1. In the vendor invoice lines section, on the **Project** tab, select the project that the subcontractor shares the subcontract invoice against.
 1. Select the project category.
 It can be of any type (**Item**, **Expense**, **Materials**, or **Hours**).
-1. Select the role only if the selected project category is of the **Hour** type.
+1. If the selected project category is of the **Hour** type, select the role.
 1. Select **Post** to post the vendor invoice.

 Alternatively, you can create a vendor invoice by going to **Accounts payable** \> **Invoices** \> **Open vendor invoices** and selecting **New**.